 The open research process and the good management of the data are aimed at improving the possibilities of verifiability and repeatability of the research at various stages of the research life cycle.
 This way, the research results can be reused, evaluated, used in decision-making and secured by increasing digital data for future generations of researchers.

 Uniarts Helsinki research data policy requires research data management (RDM) plans as part of research projects.
-RDM plans are a tool with which it’s easier to perceive the whole life cycle of research data, and they also help to minimize the risks involved.
+Data management plan (DMP) is a tool with which it’s easier to perceive the whole life cycle of research data, and it also help to minimize the risks involved.
 Research data means all the resources produced, collected or reused during the research process.
 This way the ethical, secure and efficient use of research data during and after the research project is secured.
 For these reasons research organizations and funders, such as Academy of Finland, have started to require to open the research data.

-Essential for a good RDM is to describe the data adequately (metadata) and archiving it so that it’s possible to open and reuse it in the future.
+Essential for a good DMP is to describe the data adequately (metadata) and archiving it so that it’s possible to open and reuse it in the future.
 Well-described data is easier to discover and it also affects the visibility of the research.
-An RDM plan is improved during the research, but the principles should be clear from the beginning.
+An DMP is improved during the research, but the principles should be clear from the beginning.